Subfamily Heliconiinae.: A largely pantropical group, with one of the five tribes found in the Holarctic Region.

 Genus Gorgyra

-An Afrotropical genus containing 24 species, nine recorded from Uganda but only one from Semuliki: Gorgyra diversata.
-This is an additional record to the Semuliki checklist (Forbes, 2018).
+An Afrotropical genus containing 24 species, nine recorded from Uganda and seven from the Ituri Forest and DRC Semliki Valley.
+To date only two have been recorded from Semuliki: Gorgyra diversata and G. mocquerysii, another Hesperiidae genus that is under-represented at Semuliki and could benefit with targeted sampling.
+These two species are additional records to the Semuliki checklist (Forbes, 2018).

 Genus Teniorhinus

-A small Afrotropical genus containing four species, two recorded from Uganda and one from Semuliki: Teniorhinus ignita.
-The species T. watsoni, a west African species had been recorded in error and has been removed from the amended species total.
+A small Afrotropical genus containing four species, two recorded from Uganda, both present at Semuliki: Teniorhinus ignita and T. niger.
+The species T. watsoni, a west African species had been recorded in error from Semuliki (listed within the checklist (Forbes, 2018)) and has been removed from the current amended species total.

 Teniorhinus ignita (female, upper and underside)